aminrahimian/dp-inf-max/README.md

 + RStudio 2022.07.0+548
 + Python 3.10

-*Depending of the size of the dataset and parameters simulations, user might require access to high performance computing (HPC)*
+*Depending on the size of the dataset and parameters simulations, user might require access to high performance computing (HPC)*

 ## simulations execution: